tcsenpai/DualMind/README.md

 You can customize the system prompts for each AI model by editing the `system_prompt_1.txt` and `system_prompt_2.txt` files in the project root.

-### Styling
+### Options

-The appearance of the Streamlit interface can be customized by modifying the `style/custom.css` file.
+You can customize the options for the conversation by editing the `options.json` file in the project root.

 ## Project Structure

 - `main.py`: Entry point of the application
 - `ai_conversation.py`: Core logic for AI conversations
-- `streamlit_app.py`: Streamlit web interface implementation
-- `style/custom.css`: Custom styles for the web interface
 - `run_cli.sh`: Shell script to run the CLI version
-- `run_streamlit.sh`: Shell script to run the Streamlit version

 ## Contributing